Integration of differential graded manifolds: Introduction

 Our paper is also closely related to the work of Crainic and Fernandes \cite{CrainicFernandes} on integration of Lie algebroids (corresponding to $\ell=1$).
 Unlike in \emph{op.\ cit.}\ we do not consider the truncation of $K^{big}_\bullet$ at dimension $\ell$ (keeping all simplices of dimension $<\ell$ intact, replacing those of dimension $\ell$ with their homotopy classes rel boundary, and adding higher simplices formally), as it leads, for $\ell\geq2$, to infinite-dimensional spaces.
 Nonetheless our analytic results should be sufficient also for this kind of approach.

 The plan of our paper is as follows.
-In Section \ref{sec:dg-mor} we recall some basic definitions concerning dg manifolds.
-In Section \ref{sec:homotopy} we prove a technical result about homotopies of maps between dg manifolds, which is the basis for our analytic theorems.
+In Section \ref{sec:dg-mor} we recall some basic definitions concerning NQ manifolds (differential non-negatively graded manifolds).
+In Section \ref{sec:homotopy} we prove a technical result about homotopies of maps between NQ manifolds, which is the basis for our analytic theorems.
 In Section \ref{sec:kuranishi} we define the Kuranishi map $\kappa$ and show that it transforms the Maurer-Cartan equations \eqref{eq:genMCintro} to linear equations.
 In this way we then prove that the spaces of solutions are manifolds.
 In Section \ref{sec:fh} we prove that the spaces of the solutions of the generalized Maurer-Cartan \eqref{eq:genMCintro} on simplices form a Kan simplicial manifold (i.e.\ a Lie $\infty$-groupoid) and in Section \ref{sec:glob} we globalize the results of Sections \ref{sec:kuranishi} and \ref{sec:fh}.
 (Sections \ref{sec:fh} and \ref{sec:glob} are not needed for the rest of the paper, but they complete the picture.)
 In Section \ref{sec:gauge} we show that gauge fixing produces a finite-dimensional local Lie $\ell$-groupoid.
 In Section \ref{sec:def-retr} we establish a deformation retraction from the big integration to the gauge integration, which is then used in Section \ref{sec:funct} to show that the gauge integration is functorial up to coherent homotopies.
-Section \ref{sec:sympl} concerns integration of (pre)symplectic forms on a dg manifold.
-Closing the paper with Section \ref{sec:sympl-funct} we describe the $A_\infty$-functoriality of the local integration of symplectic dg manifolds; as an example we will describe integration of Courant algebroids.
+Section \ref{sec:sympl} concerns integration of (pre)symplectic forms on a NQ manifold.
+Closing the paper with Section \ref{sec:sympl-funct} we describe the $A_\infty$-functoriality of the local integration of symplectic NQ manifolds; as an example we describe the integration of Courant algebroids.